Let's dive right in.

 Certainly worked for me!

-A few things to remember when building relationships.
+A few things to remember when it comes down to influencer marketing.

 1. You'll feel like you are talking into a vacuum… a lot.